gimlet-io/gimlet-documentation/src/pages/docs/deployment-settings/deployment-configuration.md

   When you're setting an application up for deployment, you pick a deployment template.
 Templates in Gimlet are made with Helm charts under the hood and you can also bring your own.
 ---

-## Deployment templates

 When you're setting an application up for deployment, you select a deployment template.
-There are two built-in templates:

-- **a generic web application template**
-- **and a static website template.**

-But you can also refer to [your custom templates](/docs/deployment-settings/custom-template).

 ![Gimlet deployment templates.](/docs/screenshots/deployment-settings/gimlet-io-deployment-templates.png)

-Templates in Gimlet are made with Helm charts under the hood.

-Helm is a Kubernetes package manager that is used to package common deployment options.
-This package is called a Helm chart.
-A chart is a set of templates that are rendered using a set of values that are specific to your deployment.

 When you are done configuring, you write the configuration to your source code git repository.
 We call this configuration file the Gimlet manifest.

+{% callout %}
+Templates in Gimlet are made with Helm charts under the hood.
+You can create [your custom templates](/docs/deployment-settings/custom-template).
+{% /callout %}

 ## The Gimlet manifest